Update: March 2 2021

 Children who can return to school

-Most children, across all year groups, will return to school in the autumn term and this includes most children who have a brain tumour diagnosis.
+Most children, across all year groups, will return to school in March and this includes most children who have a brain tumour diagnosis.
 For some children this may be the first time they’re returning to school after diagnosis and treatment of a brain tumour, or, for others, after a long period of absence because of the restrictions in place due to coronavirus (Covid-19).
 We know that returning to school is likely to come with lots of questions and uncertainty, for you and your child.

-Some children who are returning to school in September will be considered ‘vulnerable’, which will be the case for some children who have a brain tumour diagnosis -for example, if they’re undergoing chemotherapy or other specific targeted treatments (or have done in the last six months) or if they’re on long-term maintenance steroids.
+Some children who are returning to school in March will be considered ‘vulnerable’, which will be the case for some children who have a brain tumour diagnosis - for example, if they’re undergoing chemotherapy or other specific targeted treatments (or have done in the last six months) or if they’re on long-term maintenance steroids.
 Children who are considered ‘vulnerable’ can return to school.
 You can find the full details of which children are considered ‘vulnerable’ in guidance from Children’s Cancer and Leukaemia Group (CCLG).

 When preparing for your child to return to school we recommend that you find out what their school is doing to keep pupils safe.
 Most schools will have shared information about their plans with parents already and may have information on their websites.